Walden Pond

-Walden Pond is a famous pond in Concord, Massachusetts, in the United States.
+Walden Pond is a historic pond in Concord, Massachusetts, in the United States.
 A good example of a kettle hole, it was formed by retreating glaciers 10,000–12,000 years ago.
 The pond is protected as part of Walden Pond State Reservation, a 335 acre state park and recreation site managed by the Massachusetts Department of Conservation and Recreation.
 The reservation was designated a National Historic Landmark in 1962 for its association with the writer Henry David Thoreau (1817–1862), whose two years living in a cabin on its shore provided the foundation for his famous 1854 work, Walden; or, Life in the Woods.
 The National Historic Preservation Act of 1966 ensured federal support for the preservation of the pond.

 Description

 The Walden Pond Reservation is located south of Massachusetts Route 2 and (mostly) west of Massachusetts Route 126 in Concord and Lincoln, Massachusetts.
 The Fitchburg Line of the MBTA Commuter Rail passes west of the pond; however, the nearest station is in Concord center, 1.4 miles northwest of the reservation.

 The reservation is 335 acre in size, and its principal feature is Walden Pond, a 64.5 acre body of water.
 A short way north of the pond the site of Thoreau's cabin is marked by a series of granite posts.
 Portions of the pond's shore are beach, while other parts descend steeply to the water from trails that ring the pond.
 There are three buildings at the main beach area at the southeastern shore of the pond.
 The reservation's parking area is located across Route 126, and a ramped footpath descends from that roadway to the pond.